ymdatta/ASE_Spring24_Project/src/gate.md

 90 chars/line or less (otherwise the pdf printing messes up).

 **Few globals:**
 _N-1_ globals is better than _N_.
-I just try to have one:
+I just try to have one, the  global config settings `the`
-- The  global config settings `the`.
+(and I build this variable
-- This `the` variable is parsed from the help text listed at top of file.
+from the help text listed top of file).
-- Optionally, `the` can be updated from the command-line options.
+Optionally, `the` can be updated from the command-line options.

 **Function arguments: **
 Two spaces denotes "start of optionals" and